-Finally, a main goal for the EC/ECE Programs in the 2016-2017 Academic Year is to complete and submit two self-study reports for the NAEYC Early Childhood Higher Education Accreditations, one for the Early Childhood AAS program, and one for the BS programs in Early Childhood Education.
-As part of the NAEYC Accreditation, site visit will take place in Fall 2017.
-It is anticipated that accreditation decisions will be made in Spring 2018.
+Finally, the EC/ECE Programs submitted two self-study reports for the NAEYC Early Childhood Higher Education Accreditations, one for the Early Childhood AAS program, and one for the two BS programs in Early Childhood and Early Childhood Education.
+In October 2017 the three programs went through site visit reviews by the NAEYC peer review team.
+It is anticipated that the final accreditation decisions will be made in Spring 2018.
+If the EC/ECE Programs are accredited by NAEYC, the program assessment reports for the 2017-2018 Academic Year will be the annual assessment reports submitted to NAEYC Accreditation.